MEU in a Nutshell

-Join us from the 2nd April to 9th April for Model European Union Strasbourg, the original and authoritative simulation of European politics.
+Join us in April 2017 for the next edition of Model European Union Strasbourg, the original and authoritative simulation of European politics.
 We were founded in the spring of 2007 by a group of university students and have since grown to be the world’s largest and most authentic simulation of the EU’s decision-making process.
-Bringing together 200 young Europeans, our intense, weeklong conference is held inside the European Parliament in Strasbourg – and the two topics discussed this year are the refugee crisis and renewable energy.
+Bringing together 200 young Europeans, our intense, weeklong conference is held inside the European Parliament in Strasbourg – and the two topics discussed this edition are the countering terrorism and third country nationals access to the internal market.
 During the conference, you will have the chance to test yourself and interact with others in a professional but friendly environment, where you experience the internal functioning of the EU first hand.
 The official language of MEU Strasbourg is English, but there will be interpretation into all major European Languages!

 Try out something new

 During the conference, roughly 200 participants have the chance to interact with each other in a professional and friendly environment, where they can truly comprehend the internal functioning of the EU.
 Each year they debate two real-life legislative proposals drafted by the European Commission and simulate the EU decision making process by taking on the roles of:

 MEU is not only a unique educational project that gives its participants the opportunity to develop their skills in debating, communication and lawmaking in a truly international setting.
 It is also a place where lifelong friendships are formed and where the true spirit of European integration flows!